Quiz Over Chapter 9 of the

 hypothesis will likely be the same in all tests.

-- Look at Excerpt 9.14.
-If there had been 8 measures rather than 4,
+- Look at Excerpt 9.12.
+If there had been 8 coping strategies rather than 6,

 - If a researcher computes all possible bivariate correlations among